dotnet/Docker.DotNet/README.md

 //

 // You can do this globally for all certificates:
-// (Note: This is not available on netstandard1.6) ServicePointManager.ServerCertificateValidationCallback += (o, c, ch, er) => true;
+ServicePointManager.ServerCertificateValidationCallback += (o, c, ch, er) => true;

 // Or you can do this on a credential by credential basis: